Data API · v1

 FieldTypeMeaning

-type / modulestringScope to one type key/id, or a module key/id (exactly one required)
+type / baseTypestringScope to one entity-type key/id, or a base-type key/id (exactly one required)

 qstringSubstring match on name / reference_id